Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Mesopotamia/Sumeria/Sumeria.md

 ### Cosmology
 The Sumerians believed that heaven and earth was created by the goddess Nammu and that they were united in the form of a primeval sea.
 The union of the male god of heaven, *An*, and the female god of earth, *Ki*, created Enlil, the god of Air.
 Enlil then separated heaven and earth and carried off his mother, earth, while his father carried of heaven.
 The union between Enlil and Ki set the stage for the organization of the universe, the creation of man, and the establishment of civilization.

 The Sumerian word for universe is an-ki aka "heaven-earth" and the universe can therefore be subdivided into heaven and earth.
 Heaven consists of the sky and "the great above" where the sky-gods dwell.
 Earth consists of the ground and "the great below" which contains the underworld and the chthonic deities.
+Below "the great below" is the primeval sea that Nammu inhabits where Enlil was born.

+### Gods

 The gods and their relations are as such:
 * **Nanna**, the moon god, is born of Enlil, the Air god, and his wife Ninlil, the air-goddess.